-Staining wood is a process that allows you to change the color and pigment of your wood.
-Stained wood elevates its natural beauty and aesthetic.
+Staining wood is a process that allows you to change the color and pigment of your furniture piece.
+Stained wood elevates the natural beauty and aesthetic of you space and pieces.

-It is also best to read the manufacturer’s guidelines before choosing one for your project.
-Furthermore, there are different types of stains suited for different kinds of projects.
+I always make it a point to consult the manufacturer’s guidelines before selecting a product for my project.
+Additionally, it’s crucial to understand that there are various types of stains, each suited for different kinds of projects.

 There are also different applications for wood stain.
 You can use a paintbrush or a rug to apply a stain on the surface.
 It is not recommended to use a spray gun when dealing with stains.